TimChinye/SAD-Complaint-Management-System/task_1_design/adrs/003-password-reset-mechanism.md

     *   **Cons**: Relies on email delivery.
 Requires a service capable of sending emails.

 *   **Option 2: One-Time Code (OTC) via Email/SMS**:
-    *   **Process**: User requests reset -> System generates a short, random code (e.g., 6 digits) and stores it in the database with an expiry -> Code is sent to user via email or SMS -> User enters the code on the reset page -> System verifies the code -> Allows password change.
+    *   **Process**: User requests reset -> System generates a short, random code (e.g; 6 digits) and stores it in the database with an expiry -> Code is sent to user via email or SMS -> User enters the code on the reset page -> System verifies the code -> Allows password change.
     *   **Pros**: Simple for the user.
 Can be delivered via multiple channels (SMS).
     *   **Cons**: Stateful (requires database storage for the code), slightly less secure against phishing if the code is simple.